- Colleges and Schools

 B.S., Valparaiso University, Valparaiso, Ind.

-Jeffrey M. Campbell is an associate professor of retailing at The University of South Carolina.
+Jeffrey M. Campbell serves as department chair and associate professor of retailing at the University of South Carolina.
 Campbell serves on the Higher Education Advisory Board for the Category Management Association.
 He received his Ph.D. in retail, hospitality, and tourism from the University of Tennessee, Knoxville, with a minor in marketing.
 Previously, he completed his M.B.A. from the University of Texas at Arlington and his B.S. from the Valparaiso University in business administration with a concentration in human resources management.

 Prior to academia, Campbell spent 13 years in the retail industry in both department store and specialty store formats.
 He has industry experience in buying, merchandise planning, store planning, merchandise allocation, inventory planning, inventory accounting, warehousing and loss prevention, as well as store management.

 Campbell’s research has been published in a number of retailing, marketing, and hospitality journals including Journal of Retailing and Consumer Services, International Journal of Retail and Distribution Management, International Review of Retail, Distribution, and Consumer Research, Journal of International Consumer Marketing, Journal of Food Products Marketing, International Journal of Hospitality Management, Journal of Hospitality and Tourism Research, and Journal of Foodservice Business Research as well as small business journals including Journal of Small Business and Entrepreneurship, Journal of Small Business Strategy, and International Journal of Entrepreneurship and Small Business.
 Campbell has also presented his research both domestically and abroad through various academic venues such as the American Marketing Association / American Collegiate Retailing Association (AMA/ACRA) triennial conference and the International Food Marketing Research Symposium as well as to The Arnold School of Public Health and The South Carolina Department of Agriculture.